Overcoming Data Silos for Complete Global Freight Visibility

 When something breaks, observability isn’t about checking a dashboard — it’s about exploring cause and impact through connected context.

-As AI and ML models generate insights or trigger actions, telemetry can feed back into the semantic layer — creating a feedback loop of transparency.
+As analytical and ML models generate insights or trigger actions, telemetry can feed back into the semantic layer — creating a feedback loop of transparency.

-By embedding lineage and quality scores directly into the semantic layer, observability platforms ensure AI doesn’t hallucinate from untrusted data.
+By embedding lineage and quality scores directly into the semantic layer, observability platforms ensure analytical models don’t deviate from untrusted data.
 Each prediction or automation can cite which dataset, contract, and run ID it was derived from.

 1. Telemetry Collector